zacyzacy/zacyoungdale-website/content/_index.md

 ___2016___

-Was on the House Hippo Games team working on 'In The Grey' for the entire duration of the project.
+Worked on 'In The Grey' for the entire duration of the project.

-- Game Tool Programming
+- Tool Programmer
-- Animation/Camera Programming
+- Animation Programmer
-- AI programming
+- AI Designer
-- UI Programming

 ### Editor In Chief